jgigault/HOWTO-quadruply-linked-list/README.md

-# HOWTO
+# HOWTO 01
-## How to create a quadruply linked list in C
+## How to create a quadruply linked list using C
 Let's try with the exams subject called "count_island" at 42 School